SandhyaSharma04/Data-analyst-project/README.md

-# Project On Sales Data
+# Project On Sales Insights
 These are data analysis projects that I've worked on using  Excel, Power BI visualization and various statistical analysis.
-To view my work with Tableau, you can see this url: https://github.com/Sandy04Rana/Data-analyst-project.git
+To view my work with Power BI, you can see this url: https://github.com/Sandy04Rana/Data-analyst-project.git

 # Featured